raghuhr18/devTinder/src/homework.md

 - Routing with use of ?, +, *, (), regex
 - Read the query parameters in the routes
 - Read the dynamic routes

+05.
+- Multiple Route handlers
+- next()
+- next function and Errors along with res.send
+- app.use("/route", rH1, rH2, [rH3, rH4], rH5)
+- What is middleware
+- How Express JS handles requests behind the scenes